City-of-Turku/evakaturku/README.md

 ### Bulk-licensing

-Bulk-licensing is applied to certain directories that will never contain anything but binary-like files (e.g. certificates) with [a DEP5 file](./.reuse/dep5) (see [docs](https://reuse.software/faq/#bulk-license)).
+Bulk-licensing is applied to certain directories that will never contain anything but binary-like files (e.g. certificates) with.
+[a DEP5 file](./.reuse/dep5) (see
+[docs](https://reuse.software/faq/#bulk-license)).